papr8ka/-lwjgl-basics-wiki/2D-Pixel-Perfect-Shadows.md

 ## Step 3.
 Blur & Render Lights

 The next step is to render our lights by sampling from our 1D shadow map lookup texture.

+The basic idea is: for each fragment in our light area, determine if the distance from center is less than the distance for that angle in our 1D shadow map.
+If true, the fragment is "in light."
+If false, the fragment is "in shadow."

+In order to create blurred edges, we need to sample multiple angles, and sum the results together using a gaussian distribution.

 The GLSL code for light rendering looks like this:

 ```glsl
 #define PI 3.14